 Abbot Hill Creamery

-Our cheeses and yogurt are made at the farm by our resident artisan, Benjamin Meier.
+Our cheeses and yogurt are made at the farm.
 All the cheese is made with the raw milk from our herd of grass-fed cows.

 Our plain, unsweetened, whole milk yogurt is available in returnable quart glass jars.

-Our membership consists of over 100 households that make up the newly-formed Four Corners Cooperative (est. 2016).
+Our membership consists of over 100 households that make up the Four Corners Cooperative (est. 2016).

 We do not charge a fixed amount for membership and members take the produce and milk according to their needs.
 This distribution method reduces waste and allows members to more efficiently process vegetables (canning, pickling and freezing) to preserve them for the winter months.

-The average needed for the 2018/2019 season is $135/adult/month and the pledge amount covers all the vegetables we produce (40+ varieties, including storage crops that are available throughout the year) plus up to three gallons of milk per household per week.
+The average needed for the 2023/2024 season is $175/adult/month and the pledge amount covers all the vegetables we produce (40+ varieties, including storage crops that are available throughout the year) plus up to three gallons of milk per household per week.

 Apprenticeships are offered in any of the following: